Amiya Kumar Dasgupta

-Amiya Kumar Dasgupta (16 July 1903 – 14 January 1992) (অমিয় কুমার দাশগুপ্ত) was an Indian economist who has been described as "one of the founding fathers of modern economics in India" and "a true pioneer in developmental economics".
-He was the father of the economists Sir Partha Dasgupta. and Alaknanda Patel.
+Amiya Kumar Dasgupta (16 July 1903 – 14 January 1992) was an Indian economist who has been described as "one of the founding fathers of modern economics in India" and "a true pioneer in developmental economics".
+He was the father of economist Sir Partha Dasgupta.

 Early life and education

-Dasgupta was born in Bhanga, Faridpur district, East Bengal, Bengal Presidency, British India (now Bangladesh).
-His childhood was spent in Goila, a village in Barisal district.
+Dasgupta was born in Bhanga, Faridpur district, in Bengal Presidency, British India (now Bangladesh).
+His childhood was spent in his paternal home in Gaila, a village in Barisal district.

 Dasgupta obtained his Matriculation degree from Goila School (established in 1883 by his uncle, Rajanikanto Dasgupta) in 1920; his Intermediate degree from the Brojomohun College, Barisal, East Bengal, 1922, which was then affiliated with the University of Calcutta.
 He earned his B.A. and M.A. degrees in economics in 1925 and 1926 respectively as a student of the University of Dacca.

 Between 1926 and 1946 Dasgupta was a lecturer in economics at Dacca University.
 On leave from his lectureship, he worked for a PhD in economics under Lionel Robbins at the London School of Economics in 1934–1936, being awarded his Ph.D. in 1936 for a dissertation with the title, "The Conception of Surplus in Theoretical Economics" (published in India during the war as a book).
 He was later elected Honorary Fellow there in 1978.

 Among the earliest members of the Hindu diaspora from what is now Bangladesh, Dasgupta and his wife, Shanti, and their two children, Alakananda and Partha, migrated to Delhi in 1946.
 Apart from brief appointments abroad (Chief of the South Asia Division, International Monetary Fund, 1950–53; Commonwealth Visiting Fellow, University of Cambridge, 1963–64), he remained in India.

 Dasgupta died on 14 January 1992 at Shantiniketan, India.